 Energy and Sustainability (Master's)

-MS in Environmental Policy And Management with a concentration in Energy and Sustainability requires completion of 48 credit hours (12 courses)Professional Foundation Courses - 12 qtr. hrs
+MS in Environmental Policy And Management with a concentration in Energy and Sustainability requires completion of 48 credit hours (12 courses)Core courses - 20 qtr. hrs

 - EPM 4001 - Environmental Foundations and Principles

 - EPM 4901 - Capstone Project

 - EPM 4904 - Interdisciplinary Capstone Seminar

 Concentration courses allow students to focus on a specific professional area within the larger industry sector in which they are working or wish to work, and master the skills needed to excel in that area.